 “We weren’t doing this because we were unhappy.”

-In Edmonton, Ouellette and Sildra say, people appear to be accepting and open, something Ouellette says is a pleasant contrast to life in St. Lina.
+This is something Ouellette says is a pleasant contrast to life in St. Lina.

 “Out where I live, it’s very rural.
 I look at the family members who have been supportive, and a lot of them do live in Edmonton.